How to Write an ATS-Friendly Resume

 1. Pick an easy-to-read resume template

 Fancy fonts and design elements might confuse the ATS, which can wind up getting your resume sorted into the wrong pile.
 Create a streamlined, ATS-friendly resume that focuses on your experience and skills, not overly complicated charts, graphs or symbols.
 Also use the expected section headings, like Summary, Skills, and Work Experience, to help the system process your information correctly.
 Starting with an ATS-friendly resume template is helpful.

 2. Read through job listings for keywords

-For every job you apply for, you need to create a customized resume using our free resume builder with keywords that reflect the specific job listing.
-You should also have a sense about the range of keywords used for the types of positions you're applying to.
+For every job you apply for, you can create a customized resume using our free resume builder with keywords that reflect the specific job listing.
+You should also have a sense about the range of keywords used for the types of positions you’re applying to.
 For example, that may mean knowledge of certain computer programs, or a specific degree or certification.
 It could also mean listing general skills and experience like time management or customer service.